 Both departments are nationally and internationally recognized as a source of groundbreaking research.
 From identifying the effects of bacteria in autoimmune disorders, to investigating the implications of antimicrobial resistance and protecting the food chain, to understanding airway cell damage and repair in connection with the effects of airborne pollution, these departments are leaders in advancing better health for animals and humans.

-Dr. Linda Mansfield, university distinguished professor for the Departments of Large Animal Clinical Sciences and Microbiology and Molecular Genetics, formerly led the MSU Enterics Research Investigational Network (ERIN).
+Dr. Linda Mansfield, university distinguished professor for the Departments of Large Animal Clinical Sciences and Microbiology, Genetics, & Immunology, formerly led the MSU Enterics Research Investigational Network (ERIN).
 She has received more than 25 honors and awards for her work as a scientist and educator.
 Mansfield’s vision is to engage faculty across the Department, College, and University by creating dynamic interdisciplinary teams to solve complex health problems at the interphase of animal and human health.

 Mansfield’s research interests focus on the study of enteric pathogens that cause gastrointestinal disease.
 She studies the foodborne bacterium Campylobacter jejuni; she has produced a diagnostic test and demonstrated that this infection can lead to autoimmune diseases including inflammatory bowel disease (IBD) and Guillain Barré Syndrome (GBS).
 Both are rising in incidence and GBS is the number one cause of paralysis, now that polio has been controlled.
 Her work identifying virulence genes and evolution of Campylobacter in the host during infection has led to better understanding of how this pathogen triggers acute and chronic disease.
 Based on this, her current work is focused on discovery of therapeutics or preventatives that could be applied in animals and humans.